 There are some folks that purposely want to keep their estate out of probate, and they do this through estate planning.
 This means that their assets including any property they own will be placed in a trust.
 In this case, the trust becomes the actual owner of the property.
 When the beneficiary of the trust passes away, these assets completely bypass the probate process and are directly inherited.

-How Does this Affect Investors?
+How Does This Affect Investors?

 Both probates and inheritance properties are a great source of leads for real estate investors.
-In many cases properties in trusts are often overlooked by investors, because they don’t understand trusts and how the process works.
+In many cases, properties in trusts are often overlooked by investors because they don’t understand trusts and how the process works.
 Properties in a trust can actually be good leads in some cases.

 Where Do You Find these Leads?

-You can buy a lit of inherited properties in many areas, although in many cases the folks gathering these leads are working obituaries.
+You can buy a lot of inherited properties in many areas, although in many cases the folks gathering these leads are working obituaries.
 I learned that from speaking to one of the companies that sells these lists.

 Thanks for Listening!